The ubiquitous adoption of devices in virtually every industry is creating a massive, global security gap. Data science can help reign in the risks.

 IoT security is a data problem

 A good starting point for addressing IoT security risks is focusing on what the data produced by devices is telling us.
 This can be accomplished using data science to determine what’s happening and who’s doing what.
-In the world of IoT, it does not matter if the “user” is a device, car or a machine.
+In the world of IoT devices, it does not matter if the “user” is a device, car or a machine.
 What’s important is understanding the patterns and behaviors associated with them.

 To make sense of this massive quantity of data, sophisticated behavioral analytics techniques are required.
 These following are best suited for making sense of IoT data.